srvoets/ninjarmm/README.md

-# ninjarmm
-Assorted Scripts used for Ninja RMM
+Scripts I've written, modified, or use for RMM services.
+Mostly powershell, but some batch